lagom-dev/fractal-card-component/docs/01-index.md

 ---
-title: Dev Valtech
+title: Card Components
 ---

-This is your index page.
-You can edit its contents at `docs/01-index.hbs`
+This is the component library for card components. **Feel free to look around!**